In General

 This map covers the system from the northern end down to the Twin Tunnels in Riderwood.
 The longest stretch of track without a stop starts on this map at Lutherville, and goes about 4 miles to the Falls Road station, and also takes in the best scenery of the entire system at Lake Roland.

-At Gilroy, the line goes into a single track for its trip through most of the industrial park (it goes back into two tracks for the Hunt Valley station before crossing Shawan Rd).
+At Gilroy, the line goes into a single track for its trip through most of the industrial park.
+It goes back into two tracks for the Hunt Valley station before crossing Shawan Road.

 The NB signal for trains heading to Hunt Valley is fairly unique in that it only displays two aspects as seen below.
 Signals like this also show up at the Timonium turn around.

-You can almost always count on a meet here, for trains going to HV have to wait for the SB train to clear the single track.
+You can almost always count on a meet here, because trains going to HV have to wait for the SB train to clear the single track.

 A SB train coming into Gilroy